+For alterations where the new requirement is triggered by a duct system replacement, the compliance process described above differs from the existing compliance process and represents a substantial change to the workflow to which contractors are accustomed.
+In many cases, new trades would need to be engaged to meet the new code requirements.
+Most HVAC contractors only hold a C-20 license and would not be allowed to perform the attic insulation and air sealing components under existing Contractors State License Board (CSLB) rules.
 There is a trend towards HVAC contractors offering whole building services including attic insulation and air sealing.
-This requires that the contractor hold other trade licenses such as a general contractor or insulating contractor license.
-HVAC contractors that don't have other licenses may be interested in offering the additional services required as part of this submeasure proposal, and the skills that are necessary to perform quality work align well with their existing work scope.
+This requires that the contractor hold other trade licenses.
+A search of the CSLB database found that 40 percent and 28 percent of C-20 contractors in Los Angeles and Sacramento, respectively, also hold a B - General Building Contractor or C-2 - Insulation and Acoustical Contractor license.
+HVAC contractors that don't hold a relevant license may be interested in offering the additional services required as part of this submeasure proposal, and the skills that are necessary to perform quality work align well with their existing work scope.
 Sealing leaks in ductwork and leaks in the attic ceiling plan require similar approaches.
-Additionally, in the course of replacing HVAC ductwork the contractor would be accessing most areas of the ceiling and providing potential efficiencies to be gained with one contractor performing both scopes of work.
+Additionally, in the course of replacing HVAC ductwork the contractor accesses most areas of the ceiling and there are efficiencies to be gained with one contractor performing both scopes of work.
 Other benefits to addressing air sealing and ceiling insulation when HVAC systems and ductwork are being replaced is the ability to downsize equipment by reducing heating and cooling loads.